 Employee Stock Purchase Plans (ESPP)

-Employee Stock Purchase Plans (ESPP) allow you to make salary deferrals each pay period to build up a pool of money with which you can purchase your company’s stock at the end of the plan period.
+Employee Stock Purchase Plans (ESPP), or incentive stock options, allow you to make salary deferrals each pay period to build up a pool of money with which you can purchase your company’s employee stock option at the end of the plan period.
 The plan period is often six months.
 The plan could allow you to purchase stock at a discount to the market price.
+This promotes employee ownership of their position.
 What a deal!

 Before you sign on the dotted line, keep in mind that your contributions might be post-tax and won’t be considered qualified assets.
 This means an ESPP is different than your typical traditional 401(k), which is funded with pre-tax dollars and taxed at withdrawal (if after the age of 59 ½).
 Knowing this detail of your ESPP plan is critical to keeping within your budget for that year and planning for that year’s tax filing.
 Ask your plan administrator regarding the specifics of your plan.